Complete blood count: Manual

 Manual determination of hematocrit.
 The blood has been centrifuged, separating it into red blood cells and plasma.

 The tests can be performed manually when automated equipment is not available or when the analyzer results indicate that further investigation is needed.
 Automated results are flagged for manual blood smear review in 10–25% of cases, which may be due to abnormal cell populations that the analyzer cannot properly count, internal flags generated by the analyzer that suggest the results could be inaccurate, or numerical results that fall outside set thresholds.
 To investigate these issues, blood is spread on a microscope slide, stained with a Romanowsky stain, and examined under a microscope.
 The appearance of the red and white blood cells and platelets is assessed, and qualitative abnormalities are reported if present.
 Changes in the appearance of red blood cells can have considerable diagnostic significance—for example, the presence of sickle cells is indicative of sickle cell disease, and a high number of fragmented red blood cells (schistocytes) requires urgent investigation as it can suggest a microangiopathic hemolytic anemia.
 In some inflammatory conditions and in paraprotein disorders like multiple myeloma, high levels of protein in the blood may cause red blood cells to appear stacked together on the smear, which is termed rouleaux.
 Some parasitic diseases, such as malaria and babesiosis, can be detected by finding the causative organisms on the blood smear, and the platelet count can be estimated from the blood smear, which is useful if the automated platelet count is inaccurate.

 To perform a manual white blood cell differential, the microscopist counts 100 cells on the blood smear and classifies them based on their appearance; sometimes 200 cells are counted.
 This gives the percentage of each type of white blood cell, and by multiplying these percentages by the total number of white blood cells, the absolute number of each type of white cell can be obtained.
-Manual counting is subject to sampling error because so few cells are counted compared with automated analysis, but it can identify abnormal cells that analyzers cannot, such as the blast cells seen in acute leukemia.
+Manual counting is subject to sampling error because so few cells are counted compared with automated analysis, but it can identify abnormal cells that analyzers cannot, such as the blast cells seen in acute leukaemia.
 Clinically significant features like toxic granulation and vacuolation can also be ascertained from microscopic examination of white blood cells.

 The hematocrit can performed manually by filling a capillary tube with blood, centrifuging it, and measuring the percentage of the blood that consists of red blood cells.
 This is useful in some conditions that can cause automated hematocrit results to be incorrect, such as polycythemia (a highly elevated red blood cell count) or severe leukocytosis (a highly elevated white blood cell count, which interferes with red blood cell measurements by causing white blood cells to be counted as red cells).

 Left: A modified Fuchs-Rosenthal hemocytometer.
 Right: View through the microscope of the hemocytometer.
 The built-in grid helps to keep track of which cells have been counted.